huoyuxi/ChatPRE/README.md

-# ChatPRE: Large Language Models Empowered Protocol Reverse Engineering
+# ChatPRE: Knowledge-Aware Protocol Analysis with LLMs for Intelligent Segmentation

 ChatPRE is a protocol reverse engineering (PRE) tool designed to accurately and precisely perform field inference for protocol messages.
 This README provides detailed information on its running environment, setup instructions, and usage.